-- Oue to the nature and size of the domain, no existing ontology will be used.

-- Oreate a new ontology and introduce the identified items:

-- Classes: Statement, Value

-- Properties: hasId, hasText, hasValue

-- Instances: a few examples like the proposed one.

-- Values: strings, integers, etc.
+- Due to the nature and size of the domain, no existing ontology will be used. - © Create a new ontology and introduce the identified items: - Classes: Statement, Value - Properties: hasId, hasText, hasValue - Instances: a few examples like the proposed one. - Values: strings, integers, etc.

 AN INTRODUCTORY EXAMPLE REASONING TASKS

-- Output of the second second

-- Check the consistency of current ontology

-- Classify automatically the classes entered so far

-- Compute inferred types for instances
+- Output "Neasoning" menu, select "Pellet 1.5.2" as default reasoner and - Check the consistency of current ontology - Classify automatically the classes entered so far - Compute inferred types for instances